 Muhammad Ali has the only star that isn’t on the sidewalk.
 It is on the wall of the Dolby Theater.
 It was his personal request for his name not to be walked on.

-There are 15 fictional stars with stars on the Walk of Fame that includes such icons as Bugs Bunny, Godzilla, and Mickey Mouse.
+There are 15 fictional celebrities with stars on the Walk of Fame, which include such icons as Bugs Bunny, Godzilla, and Mickey Mouse.

 There are four monuments to the Apollo 11 moon mission on the Hollywood Walk of Fame, but instead of stars, they consist of four separate circular moons, the date of the moon landing, and the names of the astronauts.